-- 1. Paragraph 1 of Count Two of this Superseding Indictment is incorporated here. - 2.
-In or about 2013, defendants JORGE ENRIQUE MORENO-AGUILAR, a/k/a "Flaco," a/k/a "Castigato," and JUAN ALBERTO ORTIZ-ORELLANA, a/k/a "Chele," a/k/a "Furia," were members and associates of MS-13 and the Sailors Locotes Salvatrucha Westside Clique of MS-13. - 3.
-On or about March 12, 2013, in the District of Maryland, the defendants, in the course of committing a violation of 18 U.S.C. § 924(c), as set forth in Count Nine of this Superseding Indictment, which is incorporated here, did cause the death of a person through the use, carrying, brandishing and discharging of a firearm, which killing is a murder as defined in 18 U.S.C. § 1111, in that defendants MORENO-AGUILAR and ORTIZ-ORELLANA, with malice aforethought, unlawfully killed a human being, to wit, E.M., willfully, deliberately, maliciously and with premeditation.
+1. Paragraph 1 of Count Two of this Second Superseding Indictment is incorporated here.

+"Flaco," a/k/a "Castigato," and JUAN ALBERTO ORTIZ-ORELLANA, a/k/a "Chele,"

+a/k/a "Furia," were members and associates of MS-13 and the Sailors Locotes Salvatrucha Westside Clique of MS-13.

+3. On or about March 12, 2013, in the District of Maryland, the defendants, in the course of committing a violation of 18 U.S.C. § 924(c), as set forth in Count Nine of this Second Superseding Indictment, which is incorporated here, did cause the death of a person through the use, carrying, brandishing and discharging of a firearm, which killing is a murder as defined in 18 U.S.C. § 1111, in that defendants MORENO-AGUILAR and ORTIZ-ORELLANA, with malice aforethought, unlawfully killed a human being, to wit, E.M., willfully, deliberately, maliciously, and with premeditation.